hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 compiler-runtime package is byte-exact and passes in 468,781 cycles under the 1,000,000-cycle gate.
 Compiler lowering now passes this graph point.

-### P0 — Full-graph memory feasibility
+### Completed P0 — Full-graph memory feasibility

-The current full YOLO compile reaches scheduling and reports 554,016 bytes of TCDM, down from 1,659,008 bytes.
-Reduce this to the 520,192-byte allocatable limit without adding a scalar or CPU fallback:
+The current full YOLO compile reaches command generation with a 517,120-byte scheduled peak, down from 1,659,008 bytes and below the 520,192-byte limit.
+The completed path adds no scalar or CPU fallback:

 - Completed: Y subdivision and target-gated LUT cascading; non-owning HLC stripe sequencing; compact RGB/C32 row staging; rolling row wrap; per-stripe Conv and